BUPT/clubber.ml/.github/pull_request_template.md

 | Blog | BLOG_LINK |
 | Arxiv | ARXIV_LINK |

-## 3. Previous Meeting

-> Link to previous seminar meeting minutes issue:

-#ISSUE_NUMBER
+### 3. After Party

+> Everyone will be welcome.
+You can join or not join as you want (not required by the AMC), and change your mind at anytime.
+>
+> 1. After Party will be started right after all the meeting agenda had been fulfilled.
+> 1. We will find a bar and drink beers and talk whatever we want. (we can expect that it will be related to meeting topics of the day)
+> 1. The bill will be paid AA

+- [x] YES!
+I'll definitely join the After Party!
+- [ ] Maybe.
+I'll decide later...
+- [ ] No, I'll not join.

 ## 4. New Friend

 > Whether you have a new friend comes with you to the club.

 - [ ] I'll bring a new friend
-- [ ] There's no new friend from me
+- [x] There's no new friend from me

 Please fill the following table for the new friend sign up(if any), or delete it.